grucloud/grucloud/packages/tools/openstack2gcp/README.md

 ## Step 2: Transform OpenStack Inventory into GrucCloud GCP code

-The step tranforms the OpenStack inventory `gc-list.json` into [iac.js](./gcp-infra/iac.js): the GruCloud code describing the GCP infra that will be used later on by the GruCloud CLI.
+The step tranforms the OpenStack inventory `gc-list.json` into [iac.js](./gcp-infra/iac.js) and [config.js](./gcp-infra/config.js): the GruCloud code describing the GCP infra that will be used later on by the GruCloud CLI.

 ```sh
 npm run generate